Philippines AirAsia: History

-AirAsia Philippines was formally launched on 16 December 2010.
-On 15 August 2011, AirAsia Philippines took delivery of its first brand-new Airbus A320 aircraft.
+AirAsia Philippines was formally launched on December 16, 2010.
+On August 15, 2011, AirAsia Philippines took delivery of its first brand-new Airbus A320 aircraft.
 The airline planned to start operations by 2011 but was delayed due to the long duration of processing the new requirements instituted in 2008.

-On 7 February 2012, the airline received its air operator's certificate (AOC).
-The airline commenced operations on 28 March by launching flights from its base at Clark International Airport to Kalibo and Davao City.
+On February 7, 2012, the airline received its air operator's certificate (AOC).
+The airline commenced operations on March 28 by launching flights from its base at Clark International Airport to Kalibo and Davao City.
 It partnered with Victory Liner, one of the largest provincial bus companies operating in the Philippines, to provide free shuttle service for inbound and outbound passengers of Clark International Airport.
 Within that year, in addition to its first two destinations, AirAsia Philippines launched flights to Puerto Princesa, Kuala Lumpur, Hong Kong, Singapore, and Taipei.

-On 11 March 2013, an agreement was made between AirAsia Philippines to swap shares with Philippine-based airline Zest Airways.
+On March 11, 2013, an agreement was made between AirAsia Philippines to swap shares with Philippine-based airline Zest Airways.
 Zest Airways received a mix of $16 million cash and a 13% share in AirAsia Philippines, while AirAsia Philippines now owns 85% of Zest Airways, with 49% of its voting rights.
-The deal closed on 10 May 2013, and Zest Airways was rebranded AirAsia Zest.
+The deal closed on May 10, 2013, and Zest Airways was rebranded AirAsia Zest.
 The agreement also gave AirAsia Philippines access to Ninoy Aquino International Airport, allowing further growth of its route network.
 By October 2013, AirAsia Philippines closed its Clark base to reduce further losses, and moved its operations to NAIA, initially at Terminal 4.
 It later moved its international flights to Terminal 3 by 2014.
 After two years of operating under separate brands, the two airlines merged to a single AOC in September 2015, with the AirAsia Zest brand being retired in December.

+An Airbus A320 formerly operated by Zest Air, later rebranded as AirAsia Zest after its acquisition by AirAsia Philippines in 2013.

-It continued its domestic and international expansion; in March 2017, the airline launched flights to Caticlan — the closest airport to Boracay, and reopened its Clark base.
+It continued its domestic and international expansion; in March 2017, the airline launched flights to Godofredo P. Ramos Airport — the closest airport to Boracay, and reopened its Clark base.
 In October 2017, it began flying to Iloilo — a destination once served by AirAsia Zest, and started flying to Ho Chi Minh City in November.
 The following year, it opened a base in Cagayan de Oro.

-On 1 July 2019, Philippines AirAsia launched its first flights to Japan, starting with Osaka.
-On 27 October, it started flying to Bacolod — another former AirAsia Zest destination — and was one of the highlights of that year's MassKara Festival.
+On July 1, 2019, Philippines AirAsia launched its first flights to Japan, starting with Osaka.
+On October 27, it started flying to Bacolod — another former AirAsia Zest destination — and was one of the highlights of that year's MassKara Festival.

 The COVID-19 pandemic has adversely affected Philippines AirAsia's business.
 Plans for Philippines AirAsia to debut in the Philippine Stock Exchange (PSE) within 2020 was deferred in March, with the airline management deciding to focus on expanding its domestic operations after a government ban on China and South Korea in response to the worsening health situation threatened 30% of the airlines' revenue.
 It also retrenched 624 employees due to the pandemic.
 Flights to General Santos and Zamboanga City — which were originally set to launch in March — began in October.